-The following procedures are to be followed when generic prescriptions are substituted for a brand-name prescription:
+The following procedures are to be followed when generic prescriptions are substituted for brand-name prescriptions:

-- If the prescribed brand-name medication has a generic equivalent and the prescribing provider has not requested dispense as written, only the FDA-approved generic equivalent will be covered. - The prescriber must sign the prescription as dispense as written AND write the phrase Brand Name Medically Necessary on the prescription. - If the generic equivalent medication is not medically appropriate, the provider is required to submit a prior authorization request. - If the PA request meets the approval criteria, the request will be approved, and the brand-name medication will be a covered benefit; if the PA request does not meet the approval criteria, then only the generic equivalent will be covered. - Requests that meet the criteria are approved for one year.
+- If the prescribed brand-name medication has a generic equivalent and the prescribing provider has not requested dispense as written, only the FDA-approved generic equivalent will be covered. - The prescriber must sign the prescription as Dispense as Written AND write the phrase Brand Name Medically Necessary on the prescription. - If the generic equivalent medication is not medically appropriate, the provider is required to submit a prior authorization request. - If the PA request meets the approval criteria, the request will be approved, and the brand-name medication will be a covered benefit; if the PA request does not meet the approval criteria, then only the generic equivalent will be covered. - Requests that meet the criteria are approved for one year.